Azure/missionlz-edge/docs/Deployment_container_setup.md

 - If wanting to use a different system than one used to create the container and transport a tar file you can save this image to compressed tar file by running:

-*Note: Essentially, we want to run 'docker save -o \<container name\>.tar' to create a tar of the container image and then compress/zip the file for transport.
+>**NOTE**: Essentially, we want to run 'docker save -o \<container name\>.tar' to create a tar of the container image and then compress/zip the file for transport.
 On Windows we simply save the tar file and open explorer then right click on tar file and zip/compress.*

   Linux \<create new container\>: